-Disadvantages of closed Standards
+Disadvantages of Closed Standards in e-business Architecture

 There are a number of disadvantages to using closed standards.